THE ULTIMATE BICEP WORKOUT GUIDE

-We can address that by adding in some resistance bands to create constant tension with a Banded Dumbbell Curl.
+We can address that by adding in some resistance bands to a conventional dumbbell curl to create constant tension with a Banded Dumbbell Curl.

 The resistance bands also give us the opportunity to increase peak tension throughout the entire range of motion of the exercise.

 BANDED DUMBBELL CURL

 HOW TO DO IT: Anchor a band to a low stable object and stand in front of it about 3 feet away or whatever amount of resistance feels challenging.
 Grab a section of the band in each hand along with a pair of dumbbells, and slowly lift and curl the dumbbells to shoulder height, pausing at the top before returning to the starting position.

 WHAT MAKES IT EFFECTIVE: This exercise works active supination in a way other exercises do not, and it allows us to increase peak muscular tension throughout the entire range of motion of the movement.

 STRETCH REFLEX – BEGINNING OF RANGE OF MOTION

 We want to ensure we are adequately hitting the beginning portion off the biceps’ range of motion.
 The Incline Dumbbell Curl is a great way to achieve peak muscular tension there.